 What Are Canada's Entry Requirements?

-According to IRCC, you may not be allowed to enter Canada if you are a security risk or convicted criminal, have violated human rights or international laws, have serious financial or health problems, are involved in some way with organized crime, are related to someone who has been denied entry into Canada or have lied on application or immigration forms.
+According to IRCC, you may not be allowed to enter Canada if you are a security risk or convicted criminal, have violated human rights or international laws, have serious financial problems, are involved in some way with organized crime, are related to someone who has been denied entry into Canada or have lied on application or immigration forms.

 If you have been convicted of a crime or have committed an act that would be a crime under Canadian law, you may be barred from entering Canada unless you can prove that you have been rehabilitated.
 This means that either time has passed and you have committed no further crimes or that you have applied for individual rehabilitation and proved that you are unlikely to commit new crimes while in Canada.

 You may not be permitted to enter Canada if you have certain health conditions, particularly untreated conditions.